 Utilities & facilities: is there a sewage treatment plant nearby?
 How about a utility pole in your back yard, or worse, a PG&E transformer?
 Is the house down the street from a warehouse that has lots of big trucks rumbling down the street early in the morning?
 These are properties you want to stay away from.

 Where the affordable homes are

 Fresno!
 Stockton!
 The Central Valley.
 But that’s kind of a long commute.
-Most home buyers would like to buy in the cities of Santa Cruz or Capitola, or other mid-county areas such as Soquel, Live Oak, and Aptos.
+Most home buyers would like to buy somewhere close to the beach, in the cities of Santa Cruz or Capitola, or other mid-county areas such as Soquel, Live Oak, and Aptos.
 And because everyone wants to buy there, properties are relatively expensive in those areas.

 Many affordable properties are to be found in the San Lorenzo Valley: Felton, Ben Lomond, Brookdale, and Boulder Creek.
 People tend to think of these places as being remote.
 Boulder Creek is the farthest out, but it’s only about 20-25 minutes to Santa Cruz – and only 35-45 minutes away from San Jose.
 Felton is the closest “to town” – just minutes away from Ocean Street in Santa Cruz via Graham Hill Road, or River Street in Santa Cruz via Highway 9.
 It’s also very close to Scotts Valley (and then to Highway 17) via Mount Hermon Road.
 It’s not as far away as you might think, and it deserves serious consideration for first time or low income buyers.